Marcie

 Marcie /'mɑrsi/ is a fictional character featured in the long-running syndicated daily and Sunday comic strip Peanuts by Charles M. Schulz.

 Marcie is a studious girl who is sometimes depicted as being terrible at sports.
-She is friends with the tomboyish, athletic Peppermint Patty, who gets annoyed at Marcie when she calls her "sir", and she has a mostly unrequited crush on the character Charlie Brown.
+She is friends with the tomboyish and athletic Peppermint Patty.
+Peppermint Patty gets annoyed at Marcie when she calls her "sir", the honorific which Marcie habitually uses to address her friend.
+Marcie has a mostly unrequited crush on the character Charlie Brown.

 Marcie has appeared outside the comic strip in numerous Peanuts television specials, cinematic films, theatrical plays, and video games.

 History

 Marcie made her first appearance in the daily strip from July 20, 1971, but her name wasn't mentioned until the strip from October 11.
 The character was modeled after Elise Gallaway, the roommate of Patty Swanson, Charles M. Schulz's cousin and the inspiration for the Peppermint Patty character.

 Schulz never gave Marcie a surname in the comic strip.
-However, she has been given two surnames in animated features.
 In the 1994 animated special You're In the Super Bowl, Charlie Brown, Marcie's surname is given as "Johnson".

 Marcie is spotlighted in her first special, Snoopy Presents: One-of-a-Kind Marcie, which premiered August 18, 2023, on Apple TV+.